TravorFors/TravorFors.github.io/_pages/about.md

 Currently my research mainly focus on Medical Image Analysis. <br />

 *A winter night when I was five years old, my mom served me a bowl of carp soup.
-I raised up a problem: Is it true that the spines of every fish grow in exactly the same place? <br />
+I raised a problem to her: Is it true that the spines of every fish grow in exactly the same place? <br />

 Over thousands of years, orthopedic surgeons have figured out the shape, structure, and growth position of every bone in the human body.
 For a healthy person, bones should always be where they should be to meet the demands of the corresponding functions.
 Each of them might be different in a small statistical interval, but the structure should always be the same.
 We may say that, within the margin of error, every human bone 'grows in the same place'. <br />

-However, in other fields of medicine, the structure might be less quantified compared to the modern technique.
-Doctors memorize the anatomical atlases in a rather qualitative point of view.
-Some of the diseases diagnostic methods, or human body functions are dismissed under this status, like small interosseous spines of the carp in the bowl.
+However, in other fields of medicine, the structure might be less quantified under the modern perspective.
+Medical students still memorize the anatomical atlases in a qualitative point of view.
+Just like small interosseous spines of the carp in the bowl, some of the un-quantified structures may 'stuck you' in the way to better understandings of body functions or better treatments to diseases.
 For example, diagnosis of early cancer or metastases calls for a dynamic, more elaborate analysis of tissue structures, circulation and functions of immune system (which is one of my current research interest).
 Brain structure analysis was another field which was famous for demands of higher space-resolution, more modern mathematical tools.<br />

 Neurobiologists were the first to recognize this problem.
 As medicine advances, physicians will also develop a need for a more refined and quantitative understanding of anatomical structure and function.
 From my point of view, medical imaging can build up a link with the structure and the physics.
 Functional imaging re-defined what imaging approaches can do since 1990s.
 Machine learning methods, on the other hand, are considered by most of the pioneers in the field to be leading a second revolution in imaging. <br />